EnviroCentre/patterns-toolbox/README.md

  - Create herringbone
  - Points to route

-The toolbox has been tested on ArcGIS 10.2 and 10.3.
+The toolbox has been tested using ArcGIS 10.2 and 10.3.

 ## Installation